pradeeka7/docs/doc/content/the-things-stack/_index.md

 ## How can I start using The Things Stack Community Edition?

-The Things Stack Community Edition, which is a free edition of The Things Stack, can be accessed via Console.
+The Things Stack Community Edition, which is a free edition of The Things Stack, can be accessed via the Console.
 You can access the Console by <a href="https://console.cloud.thethings.network/" target="blank_">selecting a cluster</a> that is closest to you geographically.

 ![The Things Stack Community Edition Console](TTN-V3-console.png "The Things Network Console")